*This post contains affiliate links*

 Here's what you'll need!

-- Watercolors (I'm using the Prima Decadent Pies Set, because they have a ton of great Fall colors.
+Watercolors (I'm using the Prima Decadent Pies Set, because they have a ton of great Fall colors.
 If you don't have a set like this, all you really need is an orange!
 I'm also going to mix up a blue, gray, and green to create a beautiful blue pumpkin later.
+In the video accompanied with this post, you’ll see I’m using super cheap watercolors…you can really use whatever you have on hand.

 I'm using a large round brush (I believe it's Size 12) for this tutorial.
 This is one of my favorite brushes ever--I think I picked it up at Michael's?
 Either way, I love this large size because I can get really thick, beautiful brush strokes...as you'll see, they totally bring the pumpkin to life.
 If you want to make daintier pumpkins, you can size down to a smaller brush, using the same brush strokes.
 The important thing to remember is that you will need to use a ROUND BRUSH to achieve these brush strokes.